 Tribulus terrestris has played a vital role in Ayurvedic, Chinese, and European medicine for centuries.
-In Ayurvedic and Chinese medicine, it has been applied as a remedy for urinary and reproductive problems and fatigue.
-Similarly in Europe, Tribulus terrestris has been used to address urinary and reproductive problems; it’s also been used as a mood enhancer.
+In Ayurvedic and Chinese medicine, it has been applied as a remedy for urinary and reproductive concerns and fatigue.
+Similarly, in Europe, Tribulus terrestris has been used to address urinary and reproductive concerns; it's also been used as a mood enhancer.

 Soviet men have treasured this herb as a tonic and for its ability to stimulate hormone production.
 Based on this effect, it became a popular supplement for body-builders and athletes.
 This use for Tribulus terrestris continues today and recent studies have validated its traditional, identifying the active compounds that provide positive benefits for men’s health.